Six students were named best-in-category winners for their presentations at the 2018-19 Long Island High School Psychology Fair.

 Martin Luther King Day

-Many area schools hosted educational events and lessons last month in recognition of The Rev. Martin Luther King Jr. Day.
+Many Long Island schools hosted educational events and lessons last month in recognition of the Rev. Martin Luther King Jr. Day.

-In Long Beach, fourth-graders in Lisa Rundo's class at Lindell Elementary School listened to one of King's famous speeches and created "I Have a Dream" boxes in the school's new Innovation Lab Makerspace.
+In Long Beach, fourth-graders in Lisa Rundo's class at Lindell Elementary School listened to King's famous speech and created "I Have a Dream" boxes in the school's new Innovation Lab Makerspace.
 The boxes displayed the students' various interpretations of the theme through peaceful illustrations and uplifting phrases.

 In East Rockaway, fifth-graders at Waverly Park Elementary School in the Lynbrook School District read about King in a recent issue of Scholastic News magazine and participated in community service projects – including collecting 25 blankets for the nonprofit Urban Pathways.

 In Amityville, pre-kindergartners and kindergartners at Northeast Elementary School celebrated the civil rights leader during an assembly that included renditions of such inspirational songs as Harry Dixon Loes' "This Little Light of Mine."